CIG-GitHub/py-vector/README.md

 - O(1) fingerprinting for change detection

 **When to use PyVector:**
-- 10K–1M rows (modeling-scale data)
+- Modeling-scale data (10K–1M rows)
 - Correctness and maintainability matter most
-- Jupyter notebook workflows
+- Interactive workflows (Jupyter notebooks, REPL)

-**When to use alternatives:**
-- 10M+ rows → NumPy/Polars
-- Deep learning → PyTorch/JAX
+- Projects where zero dependencies is important

 ## Further Documentation